interledger/rfcs/0015-ilp-addresses/0015-ilp-addresses.md

 The ledger prefix is the unique name of the ledger.
 When doing a local delivery, the connector typically uses this segment to figure out which ledger plugin to use.
 As a result, it's difficult (but possible) to make a connector between two ledgers that use the same ledger prefix.

-### Subledger and Account Group
+### Subledger

-Zero or more segments representing optional divisions within a ledger.
-If there are no fees involved in transferring between a ledger and a subledger, the subledger can be a "local delivery" from the connector's perspective.
-If fees are necessary for connecting to a subledger, it may require a connector. ***TODO: More clarifications and detailed recommendations needed.***
+Zero or more segments representing optional divisions within a ledger; for example, if a ledger is composed of partitions that run on different hardware, the partitions could be named here.
+If there are no fees involved in transferring between a ledger and a subledger, this can still be a "local delivery" from the connector's perspective.

+If fees are necessary for connecting to a subledger, payments to that subledger must be routed through a connector.

 ### Account Identifier

 A unique identifier of the account within the ledger.
 The ledger plugin maps these to accounts within a ledger.
-For some ledgers, a simple conversion rule may suffice; other ledgers may require a lookup table. ***TODO: clarify exactly how five-bells-ledger-plugin or Common Ledger API plugin do this***
+For some ledgers, a simple conversion rule may suffice; other ledgers may require a lookup table.
+The five-bells-ledger-plugin reference implementation translates uses this full segment exactly as the account identifier.

+If a ledger has different groupings of accounts, it might represent them as additional segments that are effectively part of the account identifier.

 ### Interactions

 Additional segments within an address.
 In most cases, any segments after the account identifier are not expected to match anything in a routing table, so they won't usually affect the routing of a payment.
-They may be used by automated programs listening for payments to specific purposes or situations, such as invoices.

-_**Rome's note:** I'm not sure if we should say ledger plugins can use these segments to decide which account to route to or not.
-If they can, I'm not sure how useful it is to draw a distinction between this and the account identifier._
+Ledgers and ledger plugins may use the interactions segment of an address when generating notifications, so programs listening for payments can respond differently based on this portion of the address.

 ### Example General Allocation Scheme Addresses